scriptPilot/app-framework/DOCUMENTATION.md

 #### Deploy application

-*App Framework* supports you for deployment to your own server or [Firebase Hosting Service](https://firebase.google.com/docs/hosting/).
+*App Framework* supports deployment to your own server as well as [Firebase Hosting Service](https://firebase.google.com/docs/hosting/).
 Before you deploy your application, you have to test and build it.

 Deployment to your own server